-In addition to their utility in traditional medicines, caraway seeds have their own food value, and indeed, have several health benefiting nutrients, minerals, vitamins and anti-oxidants.
+In addition to their utility as remedial items in the traditional medicines, caraway seeds have their own food value, and indeed, have many health benefiting nutrients, minerals, vitamins and antioxidants.

-Fiber also binds to toxins in the food and helps protect the colon mucusa from cancers.
-Further, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in colon, and thus help in reducing serum LDL cholesterol levels.
+Also, dietary fiber binds to the toxins in the food and helps protect the colon mucosa from cancers.
+Further, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon, and thus help in reducing serum LDL cholesterol levels.

-Caraway contains several health benefiting essential oils.
-Principle volatile compounds are carvone, limonene, carveol, pinen, cumuninic aldehyde, furfurol, and thujone.
+Caraway contains health benefiting essential oils.
+Principle volatile compounds are carvone, limonene, carveol, pinene, cumuninic aldehyde, furfural, and thujone.
 These active principles in the caraway seeds known to have antioxidant, digestive, carminative, and anti-flatulent properties.

-Caraway has several health benefiting flavonoid antioxidnats such as lutein, carotene, crypto-xanthin and zea-xanthin.
-These compounds are indeed work as powerful anti-oxidants by removing harmful free radicals from the body and thus protect from cancers, infection, aging and degenerative neurological diseases.
+Caraway has health benefiting flavonoid antioxidants such as lutein, carotene, cryptoxanthin, and zeaxanthin are present in abundance in them.
+These compounds indeed work as powerful antioxidants by removing harmful free radicals from the body and thus protect from cancers, infection, aging and degenerative neurological diseases.

 Caraway spice is an excellent source of minerals like iron, copper, calcium, potassium, manganese, selenium, zinc and magnesium.
 Copper is required for the production of red blood cells.
 Iron required for red blood cell formation.
-Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion and nucleic acid synthesis.
+Zinc is a co-factor in many enzymes that regulate growth and development, digestion and nucleic acid synthesis.
 Potassium is an important component of cell and body fluids that helps regulate heart rate and blood pressure.
-Manganese used by the body as a co-factor for the powerful anti-oxidant enzyme, superoxide dismutase.
+Manganese used by the body as a co-factor for the powerful antioxidant enzyme, superoxide dismutase.

 The caraway seeds indeed are the storehouse for many vital vitamins.
 Vitamin-A, vitamin-E, vitamin-C as well as many B-complex vitamins like thiamin, pyridoxine, riboflavin, and niacin particularly concentrated in the seeds.